MY ENCOUNTER WITH A GRIMALKIN

 I grabbed and activated my digital recorder.
 I sat on the couch while she sat on the floor beneath me, her tail flailing and flicking as her myriad companions looked on.
 Her melodic Celtic timbre emphasized each word.
 She even added quotes, proverbs, and sayings.

-She had portrayed Cailleach with exquisite detail as she had envisioned her.
-Valerie also included ten pages regaling a remarkable story of how Cailleach rescued her from an abusive relationship.
-She had become one of Callieach's chosen.
+She had portrayed Cailly with exquisite detail as she had envisioned her.
+Valerie also included regaling a remarkable story of how Cailly rescued her from an abusive relationship.
+She had become one of her chosen.

 I finished the work in late 2019 and had it published in February 2020 during the Covid-19 pandemic.
 All Things Truly Wicked: Tales of Sinners, Saints, Science and the Supernatural includes 11 fast-paced stories about conflicted characters drawn to the unknown.
-I am now working to complete a follow-up to the book, along with some novels and maybe a novella or two.
+I am now working to complete a rewrite on the book, along with some novels.

 Comments